collapsed-stacks/startups/questions/5826/how-do-i-estimate-the-worth-of-a-share-in-a-company-that-does-not-yet-exist.md

 - posted by: [Alain](https://stackexchange.com/users/21866/alain) on 2015-07-28
 - score: 1

-<p>You are describing a co-founder situation: joining a company to help build it.</p>
+You are describing a co-founder situation: joining a company to help build it.

-<p>In that scenario, your founder shares should be valued near 0.
+In that scenario, your founder shares should be valued near 0.
 There is no good reason to value them any higher.
 The only reason you'd want to value the shares higher is if you intend to bring significant cash to the company.
 I don't think that's your goal: you are not a passive investor whose money will be used to hire the actual developers.
-You are the one doing the work.</p>
+You are the one doing the work.

 ## Answer 5862